 What is Income Tax Refund?

-- TDS deducted on your salary, interest from bank deposits, interest on bonds etc are more than your actual tax liability for the assessment year
+- The amount of tax deducted at source (TDS) on your salary, interest from bank deposits, interest on bonds, etc. exceeds your actual tax liability for the applicable FY.

 How to Claim Income Tax Refund?